 The Archaic occupation is poorly understood in central and northern Ontario because of the underrepresentation of Archaic sites.
-This is a result of the complex timing for the transition from late Paleo-Indian to Archaic that occurred when lake levels in the Great Lakes Basin were lower than they are today.
+This is a result of the complex timing for the transition from late Paleo to Archaic that occurred when lake levels in the Great Lakes Basin were lower than they are today.
 As lake levels rose this caused the destruction of any shoreline sites, as they have been submerged or are present under sediments deposited post-8,000 years ago (Hinshelwood 2004).
-Another contributing factor to the underrepresentation of Archaic sites in central and northern Ontario is the degree of difficulty in determining between Archaic and Woodland period lithics.
-Throughout the Archaic period the natural environment warmed and vegetation changed from closed coniferdominated vegetation cover, to mixed coniferous and deciduous forest to the mixed coniferous and deciduous forest in the north and deciduous vegetation we see in Ontario today (Ellis et al., 1900).
-During the Archaic period there are indications of increasing populations and decreasing size of territories exploited during annual rounds; fewer moves of residential camps throughout the year and longer occupations at seasonal campsites; continuous use of certain locations on a seasonal basis over many years; increasing attention to ritual associated with the deceased; and, long range exchange and trade systems for the purpose of obtaining valued and geographically localized resources (Ellis et al., 1990; Hinshelwood 2004).
+Throughout the Archaic period the natural environment warmed and vegetation changed from closed conifer-dominated vegetation cover, to mixed coniferous and deciduous forest to the mixed coniferous and deciduous forest in the north and deciduous vegetation we see in Ontario today (Ellis et al. 1900).
+During the Archaic period there are indications of increasing populations and decreasing size of territories exploited during annual rounds; fewer moves of residential camps throughout the year and longer occupations at seasonal campsites; continuous use of certain locations on a seasonal basis over many years; increasing attention to ritual associated with the deceased; and, long range exchange and trade systems for the purpose of obtaining valued and geographically localized resources (Ellis et al. 1990; Hinshelwood 2004).

 The Woodland period is distinguished from the Late Archaic period primarily by the addition of ceramic technology, which provides a useful demarcation point for archaeologists, but is expected to have made less difference in the lives of the Woodland peoples.
-Unlike southern Ontario where the Woodland period is divided into three distinct phases, the Woodland period of central and northern Ontario observes only two distinct phases, the Middle and Late Woodland periods.
+The Woodland period of central and northern Ontario observes only two distinct phases, the Middle and Late Woodland periods.
 The introduction of pottery is believed to have made its way into central and northern Ontario cultures from the southwest and east, creating the Laurel culture within the Boreal Shield stretching from Saskatchewan to Northern Quebec.
-Laurel ceramics are dominated by conical styled, tapered base pottery manufactured using the coil method adorned with decoration across the upper portion of the vessel's exterior surface.

 Along with the introduction of pottery, the bow and arrow appears as the dominant hunting tool in the Middle Woodland period.
 This resulted in an increase in projectile points and scrapers developed using stone chipped technology (Wright 1995:272, 274).
-During the Middle Woodland groups would come together into large macrobands through the spring-summer at lakeshore or marshland areas to take advantage of spawning fish; in the fall inland river valleys were occupied for deer and nut harvesting and groups split into small micro-bands for winter survival (Spence et al., 1990).
+During the Middle Woodland groups would come together into large macro-bands through the spring-summer at lakeshore or marshland areas to take advantage of spawning fish; in the fall inland river valleys were occupied for deer and nut harvesting and groups split into small micro-bands for winter survival (Spence et al. 1990).